 And for getting, the current timestamp, we have to use the PHP date() function within this function, with the corresponding parameter for getting the current hour, minute, in required order.
 For example,

 <?php $current_timestamp_by_mktime = mktime(date("H"),date("i"),date("s"),date("m"),date("d"),date("Y")); echo $current_timestamp_by_mktime; ?>

 All the above PHP timestamp functions will return only the 10 digit timestamp value.
-But, while executing microtime() function, it will return number of second elapsed since, UNIX Epoch, and also, number of microseconds elapsed since seconds value returned by this function.
+But, while executing microtime() function, it will return the number of second elapsed since, UNIX Epoch, and also, the number of microseconds elapsed since seconds value returned by this function.

 microtime() is same as time() functions, which doesn’t require any parameter, but, there is an optional parameter $get_as_float.
 This parameter will accept boolean values for it.
 If it is TRUE, then microtime() will return float value representing accurate timestamp, otherwise, will return “microseconds seconds” formatted string.
 And the code is,

 <?php $current_timestamp_string = microtime(); echo $current_timestamp_string; $current_timestamp_float = microtime(TRUE); echo $current_timestamp_float; ?>

 PHP supports several date format characters denoting components of the date value.
 So, we can use these list of date formatting characters to get date components or to format date if required, using given temporal data.